Doctor of Philosophy (PhD) Degree in the field of Mathematics

 PhD Degree Program

 For general university requirements, please see Doctoral Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the PhD degree in the field of Mathematics must:

 - Complete with a grade of B (3.00 grade points) or better a course of study approved by the department (students may transfer credits from another university only with the approval of both the department and the University Graduate Council)